BlaqueDevs/se-assignment-day-4-software-project-management-Mikedoskitomen1991/README.md

 Quality Assurance & Feedback Loops:
 Implement rigorous testing at each development phase to avoid last-minute fixes.
 Collect feedback from end-users and stakeholders early to prevent rework.
-By integrating these best practices, project managers can significantly enhance their chances of delivering software projects on time while maintaining quality and efficie
+By integrating these best practices, project managers can significantly enhance their chances of delivering software projects on time while maintaining quality and efficience.

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?